Healthy Homes Assessment Mohaka

 Home Assessments Mohaka for Rental Properties

-There are a variety of things to look over when conducting a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a myriad of concerns to look over during a house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional guidance, contact us now and schedule your rental properties house evaluation.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be significant for property managers and landlords.
+For specialist advice get in touch today and book your rental properties home evaluation.

 home assessments for rental properties